AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/01_var_let_const.md

 Despite what you may read on other sources, both `var` and `let`(and `const`) are subject to **hoisting** which means that they are processed before any code is executed and lifted up to the top of their scope (whether it's global or block).

-The main differences lays in the fact that `var` can still be accessed before they are defined, causing the value to be `undefined` while on the other hand, `let` variables sit in a **temporal dead zone** until they are declared, causing an error when accessed before initialization which makes it easier to debug code rather than having an `undefined` as the result.
+The main differences lie in the fact that `var` can still be accessed before they are defined.
+This causes the value to be `undefined`.
+While on the other hand, `let` lets the variables sit in a **temporal dead zone** until they are declared.
+And this causes an error when accessed before initialization, which makes it easier to debug code rather than having an `undefined` as the result.

 ---
 &nbsp;

 ## When to use `Var`, `Let` and `Const`

 There is no rule stating where to use each of them and people have different opinions.
-Here I am going to present to you two opinions from popular developers in the JavaScript community.
+Here I am going to present to you two opinions from popular developers in the `JavaScript` community.

 The first opinion comes from [Mathias Bynes:](https://mathiasbynens.be/notes/es6-const)

-- use `const` by default
+- Use `const` by default
-- use `let` only if rebinding is needed.
+- Use `let` only if rebinding is needed.
 - `var` should never be used in ES6.

 The second opinion comes from [Kyle Simpson:](https://me.getify.com/)